 With Charles Bender, Natalie Tannous, Étienne Thibeault, Lesly Velázquez, Nadia Verrucci, and Xavier Watso

-Playwright Drew Hayden Taylor, described as “the Native American Neil Simon,” brings his trademark wit and cultural insight to this wry look at contemporary social dynamics.
+Playwright Drew Hayden Taylor, described as “the First Nations Neil Simon,” brings his trademark wit and cultural insight to this wry look at contemporary social dynamics.
 Produced in collaboration with Menuentakuan in an English-language revival of their celebrated production of alterIndiens, alterNatives brings together a group of artists at the vanguard of theatrical creation to bring fresh new life to a classic dramatic scenario – the dinner party gone wrong.